KyoSherlock/ExpandableLayout/README.md

 # ExpandableLayout

-A simple Expandable Layout, You can use it in ListView or RecyclerView like CheckBox.
+A simple expandable layout that can be used in ListView and RecyclerView.

 ![](https://github.com/KyoSherlock/ExpandableLayout/raw/master/screenshots/1.png) ![](https://github.com/KyoSherlock/ExpandableLayout/raw/master/screenshots/3.png)